GoogleCloudPlatform/cloud-image-tests/README.md

     -gcs_path string
     	GCS Path for Daisy working directory
     -images string
-    	comma separated list of images to test -local_path string
+    	comma separated list of images to test.
+These can be fully qualified image URLs (like "projects/my-project/global/images/my-image" or
+        "projects/my-project/global/images/family/my-family") or just the name
+        of the family if the family is a standard image (like "debian-12") -local_path string
     	path where test binaries are stored
     -out_path string